mintbiscuit/python/README.md

 python
 ======

-These are code samples and scripts using Python
+This section includes coding samples and scripts I have created using Python.